swcarpentry/matlab-novice-inflammation/04-func.md

 > * Explain a Matlab function file.
 > * Define a function that takes parameters.
 > * Test a function.
-> * Explain what a call stack is, and trace changes to the call stack as functions are called.
-> * Set default values for function parameters.
 > * Know why we should divide programs into small, single-purpose functions.

 If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet